Table of Contents

 The reason for this choice is that the high-gain tone is created in the preamp.
-And so the additional headroom and less scooped sound that a 6L6GC offers will let the preamp do most of the heavy lifting.
+The extra headroom and less scooped sound that a 6L6GC offers will let the preamp do most of the heavy lifting.

-Personally, I would rather have a cleaner, loud power section that lets the preamp do all the distorting and tone shaping.
+Personally, I would rather have a cleaner, loud power section.
+One that lets the preamp do all the distorting and tone shaping.
 This is a more modern desire, as when you turn up the volume, it remains clean.

-But, tone is subjective, there are many players who prefer the sound of an EL34 metal amp.
+But, tones are subjective, there are many players who prefer the sound of an EL34 metal amp.
 So it’s probably a good idea to go down to a music store and try a few.

 Can I use 6L6 instead of EL34?

 This depends on the amplifier and if it is designed to use them.
-Because the operating parameters are different between the two tube types, not every amp can use them.
+The operating parameters are different between the two tube types.
+So not every amp can use them.

-It is always best to consult your manual to make sure changing to a different tube type will not do damage to your amplifier.
+It’s always a good idea to consult your manual.
+Just make sure changing to a different tube type will not damage your amplifier.

 Do EL34 and 6L6 have the same pinout?

-They are different by one pin, which makes them not interchangeable.
+They are different by one pin, which means they may not be compatible with some amplifiers.
 If your user manual says 6L6 only, this is going to be one of the reasons why.
 Otherwise, every other pin is identical between them.